Skip to contents

 #> 'loaded' using function 'attach.big.matrix'.
 See details in doc.

-It’s important to note that the above operation is just one-time execution.
-Once done, the data can always be retrieved seamlessly by attaching its descriptor file (.desc) in any new R session:
+It’s important to note that the above operation is only a one-time execution.
+Once done, the data can be retrieved seamlessly by attaching its descriptor file (.desc) in any new R session:

 rm(list = c("X", "X.bm", "y")) # Pretend starting a new session